TREASURIES-Yields hit two-year highs on more hawkish Fed

 "You can't rule anything out, but right now the Fed has the luxury of the markets doing the tightening for them and so they don't have to do anything extraordinary in January," Vogel said.
 "Instead, the idea that January highlights that March will be 'live' for a rate hike is all that's necessary at this point."

 Fed funds futures traders are fully pricing in a hike in March and three more by the end of the year.
-0#FF:
+They are also beginning to price in a small chance of a 50 basis point hike in March, at 6.6%.
+0#FF:, FEDWATCH

 Market participants will be on their toes next week in case the Fed does bring forward any of its tightening measures.